sparkfun/SparkFun_Qwiic_6DoF_BMI270/docs/examples.md

 The Arduino Library for the SparkFun 6DoF BMI270 (Qwiic) comes with a slew of examples to get you going.
 Here we'll just look at a few.

+!!! attention
+    <p>The BMI270 chip requires an 8kb file to be flashed to memory on the controller.
+Make sure that whatever controlling board you use, it has enough space. </p>

 ###Example 1: Basic Readings

 This first example just does some basic measurements.
 To find Example 1, go to **File** > **Examples** > **SparkFun BMI270 Arduino Library** > **Example01_BasicReadingsI2C**: